SeverinAlexB/ln-verifymessagejs/README.md

 console.log("Message has been signed by", derivedNodeId);
 ```

+Be aware: `deriveNodeId` does not check if the message has been signed by this specific signature.

-Check if the signature and message has been signed by a specific node.
+#### Check if the signature and message has been signed by a specific node

 ```ts
 const expectedNodeId = "02ac77f9f7397a64861b573c9e8b8652ce2e67a05150fd166831e9fc167670dfd8";